HewlettPackard/oneview-python-samples/convertto_python_scripts/readme.md

 ## OneView version
-It works against OneView 4.20
+It works with OneView 4.20

 ## Prerequisites
-The script requires the OneView python library at least v5.0 : https://github.com/HewlettPackard/python-hpOneView/tree/release//5.0.0-beta
+The script requires the OneView python library at least v5.0 : https://github.com/HewlettPackard/python-hpOneView/tree/release/5.0.0-beta